AlexOUKS/BDF-Reporting-Management/back/README.md

 ### Quick start

-To start a program go to the directory where the API files are located and execute thoses commands:
+To deploy your API, go to the directory where the API files are located and execute thoses commands:

 1. To create the mapping between models and database :
 `